TOI-3288 b and TOI-4666 b: two gas giants transiting low-mass stars characterised by NIRPS: Orbital solution

 We combine the post-processed RVs with the photometric data using the \texttt{Juliet} Python package \citep{espinoza_juliet_2019}, applying \texttt{dynesty} \citep{speagle_dynesty_2020} for dynamic nested sampling to estimate Bayesian posteriors and evidences.
 A joint fit is performed, combining the NIRPS and HARPS RVs with all available photometric data.
 The resulting orbital solution is presented in this section.
 We do not include a Gaussian Process (GP) regression, as the stellar rotation period is poorly constrained.
 In addition, we fit the HARPS and NIRPS data separately using photometric priors on the epoch and orbital period, and compare the derived semi-amplitudes to verify consistency between the optical and nIR.
 A mismatch could indicate a diluted eclipsing binary.

 The priors used for the joint fit are presented in Table \ref{table:priors}.
 The prior values for the orbital period $P$, time of transit $T_0$, and stellar density $\rho_\star$, were retrieved from the ExoFOP website\footref{foot:EXOFOP}.
-The eccentricity $e$ and argument of periastron $\omega$ are either fixed ($e = 0$, $\omega = 90^\circ$), or $e$ is modeled using a beta prior following \citet{kipping_parametrizing_2013}, while $\omega$ is assigned a uniform prior between $0^{\circ}$ and $180^{\circ}$.
+We adopt priors with broad bounds to ensure they are relatively uninformative.
+The eccentricity $e$ and argument of periastron $\omega$ are either fixed ($e = 0$, $\omega = 90^\circ$), or $e$ is modelled using a beta prior following \citet{kipping_parametrizing_2013}, while $\omega$ is assigned a uniform prior between $0^{\circ}$ and $180^{\circ}$.
 The models are compared using the log-evidence to determine whether fixing $e$ and $\omega$, or allowing them to vary, provides a better fit to the data.
 A uniform prior between 0 and 1 is applied to the radius ratio ($R_\mathrm{pl}/R_\star$) and impact parameter ($b$).
 Since the transits are not V-shaped and thus not grazing, values of $b$ greater than 1 are outside the considered range.
 All other priors follow the recommendations from the \texttt{Juliet} documentation.
 The resulting posterior distributions are presented as \texttt{corner} plots in App.~\ref{app:Corner} \citep{foreman-mackey_cornerpy_2016}.

 The integrated AO guiding camera images are available with each observation.
 These can be inspected for contaminating sources in the RV observations (App.~\ref{app:AO_Guiding}).
 The \textit{TESS} light curves are corrected for contamination.
-However, as TOI-3288 has a stellar companion, a dilution factor is included as a uniform prior from 0.1 to 1 for the ground-based photometry.
-As the ExTrA light curves of TOI-4666 are extracted with an $8\arcsec$ aperture, contamination is negligible.
+However, as TOI-3288 has a stellar companion, a dilution factor $D$ is included as a uniform prior from 0.1 to 1 for the ground-based photometry.
+As the ExTrA light curves of TOI-4666 are extracted with an $8\arcsec$ diameter aperture, and the closest star lies at $38\arcsec$, contamination is negligible.
+Therefore, the dilution factor is fixed to 1.
 Each ExTrA transit and telescope is treated as a separate instrument, sharing only the limb darkening coefficients.
-The ground-based follow-up photometry is detrended for airmass using a linear regression model.
+The ground-based follow-up photometry of TOI-3288 is detrended for airmass using a linear regression model.
+For the ExTrA data, we instead use a GP with a Matérn kernel to model correlated noise.